tesla-android/tesla-android.github.io/install-guide-2022-18-1.md

 1. Begin with downloading the newest build of Tesla Android OS from GitHub: [tesla-android-os-2022.18.1.zip](https://github.com/tesla-android/tesla-android-os/releases/download/2022.18.1/tesla-android-os-2022.18.1.zip)
 2. Using Balena Etcher or Raspberry Pi Imager flash an image named: "tesla-android-os-{version}.img" to your SD Card.
 Insert the card into your Pi
 3. Configure your USB LTE stick using your computer.
 No other setup then saving your PIN is required.
-Verify if Internet is accessible after unpluging and pluging your device back into your computer.
+Verify if Internet is accessible after unplugging and plugging your device back into your computer.
 4. Connect the HDMI capture interface to the camera header on your Pi.
 5. Connect a monitor, keyboard and power to your Pi.
 The board will boot after a while, it needs to expand the filesystem first.
 You should see a keyboard selection screen on your PI:
 <img style="padding: 30px" src="assets/linux-setup-keyboard.png">